-Before we revisit with today's author, I want to announce that the winner of the drawing for Asking for Trouble, by Sandra Byrd, is:
+Before we chat with today's author, I want to announce that the winner of the signed copy of Mary Connealy's novel, Ten Plagues, is:

-I'm eager to read this book, Lena.
-What is it about your lead characters that will make your readers care about her?
+What is it about Maggie that will make your readers care about her?

 If you were the casting director for the film version of your novel, who would play your lead roles?

 Here’s a hint for your well-to-do fans and loved ones: If you could have any one writing-related gift for Christmas this year, what would it be?
 The sky is the limit!

 What is the last book you read that you would recommend?

 I just finished reading Deeanne Gist’s Love on the Line.
 I love all of Deeanne’s books, and I think this one is my favorite, except for Maid to Match.
 She can really draw me into the characters and connect emotionally with me.
 When I grow up, I want to write as well as Deeanne does.

 Mary’s Blessing, book two of the McKenna’s Daughters series just went in to the publisher after the rewrites and line edits.
 So I’m now working on book three of the series, Catherine’s Pursuit.